ziyin-dl/ngram-word2vec/README.md

 ![Google Ngram](ngram.JPG?raw=true "Google Ngram")

+We have a pre-trained set of vectors for years between 1800-2008, which can be found [here](https://drive.google.com/file/d/1TDBCLHzmt8yu2LVs6Ragl_wP8tvkFLZ-/view?usp=sharing).
+We threshold the word min_count to be 100.
 Here is a short overview of what is in this directory.

 Directory | What's in it?
 --- | ---